PRISON FIGHT STORE

-The ultimate aim of rehabilitation program is to promote sport and good health among prisoners.
-The Prison Fight gives to participants a discipline and helping to stay focused, organized and motivated.
-Prison Fight will help the prisoners keep necessary link with society and to help them with better social adaptation in the future.
+The ultimate aim of Department Of Corrections rehabilitation programs is to promote sport and good health among prisoners.
+Development of sports inside prisons walls can minimize the various internal problems such as drug abuse and violent behavior.
+Rehabilitation gives to prisoners a discipline and helping to stay focused, organized and motivated.
+Program is helping the prisoners to keep necessary link with society and it will help them in better social adaptation in the future.

 PRISON FIGHT in Media

 Here some of quotes regarding the PRISON FIGHT in media